||Siberian Huskey, Siberian Huskie, Syberian Husky

 Living with a Siberian Husky

 Temperament: Siberian Huskies are loving, gentle, alert, outgoing, playful dogs.
 They are very intelligent and can get bored easily.
 They do not do well when left alone for long periods unless exercised beforehand.
 They are not well suited for guard dogs as they are generally very accepting of strangers but may be slightly reserved.
-They make great sled and
+They make great sled and working dogs.

 Family Dog: The Siberian Husky is a great family dog.
 They do well with children and are friendly with strangers.
 They are good with other pets if they are raised with them from a young age.